DerFloe/seven/README.md

 ## Aims of this project

-- understanding react
+- understanding React
 - create a place to showcase my latest work
-- make use of a unique minimalistic design language
+- make use of an unique minimalistic design language

 ## How to run this project